dojot/docker-compose/README.md

 The above command will run every night at 23:00, renewing the certificate and forcing Nginx to restart if the certificate is due for renewal.

-## Disclaimer

-This deployment option is best suited to development and functional environments.
-For production environment we recommend to use Kubernetes.